solana-labs/solana/book/src/leader-validator-transition.md

 ## Validator

-A validator operates on many different concurrent forks of the bank state until it can prove a PoH record at a height within the slot it is scheduled to be the slot leader.
+A validator operates on many different concurrent forks of the bank state until it generates a PoH hash with a height within its leader slot.

 ## Slot Leader